Hans Jonatan: Life in Denmark

 In 1789 the Schimmelmann family moved to Copenhagen as the plantation business took a downturn, bringing Emilia Regina and, later, Hans Jonatan with them.
 Not long afterwards, Heinrich died, bequeathing Hans to his widow Henriette Catharine.
 In 1801, at the age of seventeen, Hans Jonatan escaped and joined the Danish Navy.
 He participated in the Battle of Copenhagen, for which he received recognition.
 Danish crown prince Frederick gave him his freedom as a reward.

 Subsequently, Henriette had Jonatan arrested, claiming that he was her property and that she had intended to sell him in the West Indies.
 Jonatan and his lawyer argued before a Copenhagen court under judge Anders Sandøe Ørsted (who would later become Prime Minister of Denmark) that although slavery was still legal in the Danish West Indies, it was illegal in Denmark and Hans Jonatan could not be kept as a slave.
-However, in the case Generalmajorinde Henriette de Schimmelmann contra mulatten Hans Jonatan 1802, Ørsted sentenced him on March 31, 1802, to be returned to the West Indies.
+However, in the case Generalmajorinde Henriette de Schimmelmann contra mulatten Hans Jonatan 1802, Ørsted sentenced him, on 31 March 1802, to be returned to the West Indies.